Thrasher2020/vinyl_listener/README.md

 Link : https://www.amazon.co.uk/dp/B0023BYDHK?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1

-Add-on will react to a switch - in my instance it's the turntable power.
+App will react to a switch - in my instance it's the turntable power.
 This prevents it from running all the time for no reason.

 You can set the silence gap also (default 2s)